emberjs/rfcs/text/0957-modernized-scheduler.md

      interface and executed accordingly.
   - work scheduled into `actions` would run as a microtask right away: `schedule('action', doWork)` becomes `Promise.resolve().then(doWork)`
   - Ember's glimmer integration would shift from assuming that scheduling render in the render phase of every backburner flush and additionally validating that render at the end of every flush is "sync" to being aware that it is async and utilizing the new scheduler interface to schedule its render and its revalidate at the appropriate times. **This is one of the biggest reasons this migration is handled by an app-wide flag** as it carries the potential for apps to encounter bugs due to having become accidentally reliant on existing "sync complete" timing semantics.
 - a deprecation would be printed for usage of any `@ember/runloop` API
+- the default `on` modifier should wrap in a test-waiter any returned promise from a provided handler during tests
+- the ability to use zero-production-cost promise-based test-waiters quickly throughought code should be improved

 ## How we teach this